 “It works!
 It also seems to help reduce my hot flashes due to menopause.”

-“I have been having a hard time getting to sleep (hot flashes, anxiety etc).
+“I have been having a hard time getting to sleep (hot flashes, anxiety, etc.).
 I am so happy that I found valerian.
-Not only has it made me sleep well, it is helping with my anxiety and ADD… an added effect I did not know would happen.
+Not only has it made me sleep well, but it is also helping with my anxiety and ADD… an added effect I did not know would happen.
 I am so happy!”